steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 ARM-Windows can emulate x86 applications, and Microsoft is working on [x64 emulation](https://www.neowin.net/news/it039s-official-x64-emulation-is-coming-to-windows-on-arm), which is already rolling out in Insider builds.
 In a few months, it should be possible to develop and test our Windows SDK with Visual Studio on M1 in reasonable performance.

 Running older versions of macOS might be more problematic.
-We currently support macOS 10.14 with our AppKit SDK and macOS 10.15 with Catalyst, both OS releases that require testing.
+We currently support macOS 10.14 with our [AppKit PDF SDK](https://pspdfkit.com/blog/2017/pspdfkit-for-macos/) and macOS 10.15 with  the [Catalyst PDF SDK](https://pspdfkit.com/blog/2019/pspdfkit-for-mac-catalyst/), both OS releases that require testing.
 It remains to be seen if VMWare or Parallels include a complete x64 emulation layer.
 This would likely be really slow, so I wouldn't  count on it.

 ![](/assets/img/2020/m1/memory.png)